 The Crash Out Mat provides an amazing blend of low weight, small pack size and low price.
 This is a winning combination, especially when combined with a good level of comfort.

 Gram-counter Gear says:

-The lightest go-anywhere mattress for three season backpacking.
+The lightest go-anywhere mattress for Summer backpacking.

 Gram-counter Gear's Crash Out Mat uses a range of simple but effective features to minimise weight and pack size without sacrificing comfort and usability.
 The curved baffle design does a great job of contouring your body providing the right amount of support where it's needed.
 With 20D fabric it's not the toughest mat but it is still comparable to many other lightweight mats on the market.
 We have yet to have any issues, such as punctures, and believe that the use of this kind of fabric is worth it for the weight saving.

 With a simple multi-function valve it's really easy to use, with the one-way inflation part making it pretty efficient to blow up quickly and it dumps air quickly when deflating by opening up the whole valve.
 This simple design works well and helps maintain an impressively small pack size.

 This mat is suitable for three season use for warm sleepers (as long as you're not on frozen ground or snow) but you can extend the use of it by pairing it with the Gram Counter Gear Featherweight Foam Mat for colder conditions or just added protection.

 From 2020, there is a new industry standard for measuring the R-value (level of insulation) of sleeping mats – ASTM F3340-18.
 This new standard is the sleeping mat equivalent to the EN rating for sleeping bags.

 You can now directly compare the R-value of mats rated using the ASTM F3340-18 with confidence that is a fair and accurate comparison between mats.
 In simple terms, the higher the R-value, the warmer the mat.